 7 Serious Consequences of Not Getting Enough Sleep

 Most of us, at some point or another in our lives, have experienced the symptoms of not getting enough sleep.
-Sleeping poorly or sleeping less hours than you need can make it hard to concentrate and also make you feel clumsy, drowsy and physically tired.
+Sleeping poorly or sleeping less hours than you need can make it hard to concentrate.
+It can also make you feel clumsy, drowsy and physically tired.
 Plus, the next morning, the fact that you had a hard night is written all over your face.
-However, what most people don’t know is that lack of sleep can have a number of serious long-term consequences on your health as well.

-A recent study from the University of Texas found that people who do not get the minimum recommended number of hours of sleep per night, after 7 consecutive nights, presented genetic alternations that could lead to serious health problems such as obesity, heart disease, memory loss, and others.
-If you are a person who sleeps 6 hours or less per night, you certainly must be aware of the serious risks that not getting enough sleep presents to your health.
+A recent study from the University of Texas found that people who do not get the minimum recommended number of hours of sleep per night, after 7 consecutive nights, presented genetic alternations that could lead to serious health problems; this includes issues such as obesity, heart disease, memory loss, and others.

-A study by the Mayo Clinic in the United States determined that people who do not sleep well experience an increased risk of having a stroke.
+A study by the Mayo Clinic determined that people who don’t sleep well experience an increased stroke risk.
 Adults who sleep for 6 hours or less per night are up to 4 times more likely to present the symptoms of a stroke.

 Risk of obesity

-People who find it hard to sleep at night or who sleep for less than 6 hours per night tend to have a larger appetite and experience more high-calorie food cravings.
-The lack of sleep that they experience causes them to suffer from a number of hormonal changes that in turn affect their appetite.
+People who find sleeping at night hard or who do it for less than 6 hours per night tend to have a larger appetite and experience more high-calorie food cravings.
+The deprivation causes them to suffer from a number of hormonal changes that affect their appetite.

 Additional, sleeping poorly can have long-term effects, particularly obesity.
 According to a number of studies, a lack of proper sleep provokes significant changes in the body’s levels of ghrelin and leptin; these hormones are responsible for regulating appetite.

 It’s no secret that a poor night’s sleep can leave you feeling more forgetful and less concentrated.
-What most people don’t know is that, in the long term, they can develop serious cognitive problems as a result of not sleeping enough.
+What most people don’t know is that they can develop serious cognitive problems as a result of this.

 Even going one night without sleeping every now and then can cause brain tissue loss.
-This happens because, when we fail to sleep, the amount of blood in our brain molecules increases, thus causing brain damage.
+This happens because the amount of blood in our brain molecules increases, thus causing brain damage.
 A study performed by the University of California found that a lack of sleep leads to “brain damage.”